Ways of being

 ABC Indigenous has broadcast and community content.
 Students can interactively learn about the relationship of the Burarra people to their land and hear Burarra language and Aboriginal English at Burrara Gathering.
 Read Aboriginal stories from astronomy; find animated Dreamtime stories at Dust Echoes, or illustrated stories from the ABC’s awaye.
 Read an interview with Aboriginal Storyteller Pauline McLeod.

-Find key resources on Australian Indigenous cultural heritage, or access the Indigenous Resources section at Aussie Educator for extensive links.
+Find key resources on Australian Indigenous cultural heritage, or access the Indigenous Resources section (now archived) at Aussie Educator for extensive links.
 Learn more about embedding Aboriginal knowledge and perspectives into classroom practice using the 8ways framework.
 BlackWords: Aboriginal And Torres Strait Islander writers and storytellers is a searchable database and a forum for communication.
 Protocols for working and interacting with Aboriginal and Torres Strait Islanders and with the use of knowledge are important.
 The protocols (.pdf 165 kB) used by Oxfam Australia provide useful information.